yoyoyoju/TIL/java/java_intro.md

 * give each element an int value : `nums[0] = 1; nums[1] = 5; nums[2] = 49;`
 * Arrays can hold primitive variables or references `Dog[] pets = new Dog[3]; pets[0] = new Dog();`

+#### Objects and Classes
+* A method uses parameters.
+A caller passes arguments.
+* instance variables : declared inside a class (but not within a method)
+    * always get a default value
+        * integers: 0
+        * floating points : 0.0
+        * booleans: false
+        * references: null
+* local variables are declared within a method
+    * must be initialized before use